software-mansion/starknet.py/README.md

 - [Guide](https://starknetpy.rtfd.io/en/latest/guide.html)
 - [API](https://starknetpy.rtfd.io/en/latest/api.html)

+## Installation
+To install this package run

+`pip install starknet.py`

+or using Poetry:

+`poetry add starknet.py`

 ## ▶️ Example usage
 ### Asynchronous API
 This is the recommended way of using the SDK.